 The method used to join the fence-mounting bracket to the protractor head makes it easy to fine-tune the fence perfectly perpendicular to your tabletop.
-To adjust, loosen the (3) socket head screws that secure the bracket and slide a paper shim between the bracket and the protractor head.
-Placing the shim behind the screws will decrease the angle.
-Placing the shim in front of the screws will increase the angle.
+To adjust, loosen the (4) socket head screws that secure the bracket and slide a paper shim between the bracket and the underside of the protractor head.
+Placing the shim behind the screws will increase the angle.
+Placing the shim in front of the screws will decrease the angle.